 Art Du sabreur

 Heartshot – Your pistol shot enters the heart.
-A Downed target is killed instantly instead.
-Call Death-Strike.
+A target that you Down is immediately Dying instead.
+Call Deathblow.

 Killer’s Eyes – When you point your gun at someone while using Posture, they know they are already dead.
 Call Fear.

 Requires: Light Weapons 4, Brawl 3

 The smallfolk of Capacionne have long feared to tread the king’s roads, day or night, for fear of brigand assault.
 There is good reason behind these fears.
 Highwaymen, dangerous rogues with more scars than scruples take what they please, disenfranchised from the taxes the King has levied on them to defend the eastern borders against the enemies of the Throne.
 When a man lives outside the law, he must learn to be remorseless, letting no opportunity slip past.
 The same holds true in combat, and the brigands know every trick in the book.
 Bandit lords only take the toughest and meanest of would-be robbers for their gangs.
 Developing a fighting style such as this among such esteemed company is a matter of coarse – the brigands fight with a ruthlessness even grim and salty soldiers and mercenaries would balk at.

 Uses: Tower or Kite Shield, an Arming Weapon, Suit of Medium or Heavy Armor